-Air conditioning, refrigeration and ventilation systems situated on the roof of the rinted in 6/11/2023 Page 26 of 119
+• Air conditioning, refrigeration and ventilation systems situated on the roof of the store building.

-This copied document is made available for the sole purpose of enabling its consideration and review as part of a planning process under the planning and Environment Act 1987.
-The appument must not be used for any purpose which may breach any copyright.
+This copied document is made available for the sole purpose of enabling its consideration and review as part of a planning process under the Planning and Environment Act 1987.
+The gocument must not be used for any purpose which may breach any copyright.